 Throughout her successful career, Blanken contributed to the strategic product positioning of many industry firsts.
 At XOHM, a business unit of Sprint, she developed the go-to-market service and device offer structure for the first U.S. market of a nationwide high speed (4G) wireless internet service.
 Additionally, at Boost Mobile, a Sprint Corporation subsidiary, Blanken helped grow its pay-as-you-go and hybrid businesses from the ground up, resulting in more than one billion in revenue.

 David leads the team of Kajeet engineers who build the parental controls for Kajeet cell phones and the filters for our Education Broadband™ that keep children safe online.

 Before Kajeet, David spent 10 years with the company, Amdocs, leading hoards of developers in building OSS/BSS systems, managing data-center operations for 1st tier telecom carriers, and delivering mega-software products.
 He left Amdocs to pursue his interest in entrepreneurship and founded Hegati, a startup company that fused social media with location-based services, and he’s still a board member.
 As if one new venture weren’t enough, David joined Kajeet in its formative days, enticed by the opportunity to help ‘ramp it up.’

 When he’s not working on the ‘next great thing’ at Kajeet, you’ll find David spending time with his family, at the gym, or driving his car really fast on track days.

-Zack is responsible for daily education operations.
+Zack Kowalski is vice president of customer operations and is responsible for daily education operations.
 He works closely with our internal teams and nationwide carriers, ensuring the highest level of customer satisfaction.